-Conventional treatment i.e., surgery has obstacle because of accessibility to tumorous cells and high risk of generating these cells near or on vital organs.
-In chemotherapy and radiation, selective treatment is limited.
-In recent, treatment methods are very effective in the prevention of spreading of cancer.
+Conventional treatment i.e., surgery has obstacle because of availability to tumorous cells and high risk of generating these cells on or near vital organs.
+In radiation and chemotherapy, selective treatment is restricted.
+In recent, treatment techniques are very effective in the prevention of spreading of cancer.
 Targeted delivery of drugs is provided by the nanomedicine.
 From the time when the cancerous cells are on the nanoscale, the drug delivery system works.
 It has two major benefits:-

-- The total amount of drug that is required, is less.
+- The sum total amount of drug that is required, is less.
 The main motive less amount is linked with the concern as a more costly drug.
 And there is no requirement of solvent for the delivery of drug result as the prevention of undesired health effects from the solvent. - Other parts of the body also absorb some amount of toxin but they do not produce any risk of protective nanocarrier degrading.
 Hence, the patient undergoes treatment have some health side effects

-More advantages of nanocarriers depend on the range of drugs that can be attached for different purposes.
-Diagnostic and therapeutic use, targeting and avoidance of barrier are some purposes by which cancer patient can get specific treatment.
+More advantages of nanocarriers depend on the series of drugs that can be attached for different purposes.
+Therapeutic and diagnostic use, avoidance and targeting of barrier are some purposes by which cancer patient can get specific treatment.
 (Kushwaha et al., 2013)